-Survivor pension: The deceased had at least 24 months of contributions in the last 40 months; contributions for at least 2/3 of the months since first becoming insured, with a minimum of 24 months of contributions.
+Survivor pension: The deceased had at least 24 months of contributions in the last 40 months prior to death; contributions for at least 2/3 of the months since first becoming insured, with at least 24 months of contributions.

-Reduced survivor pension: A reduced pension is paid if the deceased paid contributions for 1/3 of the months since first becoming insured, with a minimum of 24 months of contributions.
+Reduced survivor pension: A reduced pension is paid if the deceased paid contributions for 1/3 of the months since first becoming insured, with at least 24 months of contributions.

-The survivor pension is split as follows: 60% of the benefit is paid to the widow (the widower if previously the insured's dependent) and 40% to unmarried children (60% to full orphans) younger than age 21 (until the completion of a first university degree, no limit if disabled).
+The survivor pension is split as follows: 60% of the benefit is paid to the widow (the widower if he was the insured's dependent) and 40% to unmarried children (60% to full orphans) younger than age 21 (until the completion of a first university degree, no limit if disabled).

-The spouse pension ceases on remarriage.
+The spouse's pension ceases on remarriage.